 And, I followed the route judiciously so that I do not miss the small gems that are not covered by most Tourist operators.

-- Konkan coast is the place to be during holidays, what with nature bounties like green valleys; mostly calm sea; serene beaches, Sparkling springs, mountains; Coastal fruit – Alphonso mangoes, Jackfruit, tender coconut.
+- Konkan is the place to be during holidays, what with nature bounties like green valleys; mostly calm sea; serene beaches, Sparkling springs, mountains; Coastal fruit – Alphonso mangoes, Jackfruit, tender coconut.

 - Other attractions such as amazing seafood; proximity to big cities like Mumbai, Goa; water sports – banana boat rides, surfing, scuba diving; camping; temples; crowd-free environs and heritage tourism

 A trip to Kunkeshwar will reflect all features of Konkan and more… One gets this feeling soon as we land in this area.